arusahni/website/posts/2015/04/switching-to-neovim-part-2.rst

   call vundle#rc(s:editor_root . '/bundle')

-And with that, my Vim and NeoVim instances were fully segregated.
+And with that, my Vim and NeoVim instances were fully isolated.